Andful/netlify-cms-widget-create-select/README.md

 ## Support

-For help with this widget, open an [issue](https://github.com/Andful/netlify-cms-widget-create-select) or ask the Netlify CMS community in [Gitter](https://gitter.im/netlify/netlifycms).
+For help with this widget, open an [issue](https://github.com/Andful/netlify-cms-widget-create-select).